-9. Tiger counting: The tiger population in the country is counted once in every four years.
+15. Tiger counting: The tiger population in the country is counted once in every four years.
 To count their number, cameras are installed in the areas visited by them.
 Tigers are uniquely identified by their stripes.
 Interestingly, the stripes on the two sides of a tiger are not correlated.
 Hence, they always install cameras in pairs, where the two cameras face each other.
 This way they can get pictures from both the sides of the tigers.
 Sometimes there are obstacles or some malfunctioning, due to which they get only one side of the tiger.
 Suppose they get (pairs of) images where they have both sides of k distinct tigers.
-And additionally, they have some images of the left stripes of k distinct tigers and some images of the right stripes of k distinct tigers.
-When there is no way to figure out which of the left images and right images belong to the same tiger, they take a conservative estimate, which is $k + \max\{m, n\}$.
+And additionally, they have some images of the left stripes of m distinct tigers and some images and right images belong to the same tiger, they take a conservative estimate, which is $k + \max\{m, n\}$ .

-At some point, allegedly to show a higher count, they changed the protocol and counted the above scenario as k + m + n distinct tigers.
+At some point, all egedly to show a higher count, they changed the protocol and counted the above scenario as k + m + n distinct tigers.
+Clearly, the actual count is somewhere between $k + \max\{m, n\}$ and k + m + n.

 Let's say there are some experts who can identify which pairs of left and right images are definitely from distinct tigers.
-For example, for m=3, n=3, suppose they say that the pairs (l_1, r_2) , (l_1, r_3) , (l_2, r_2) , (l_2, r_3) are definitely from distinct tigers.
+For example, for m = 3, n = 3, suppose they say that the pairs $(\ell_1, r_2)$ , $(\ell_1, r_3)$ , $(\ell_2, r_2)$ , $(\ell_2, r_3)$ are definitely from distinct tigers.
 With this additional information, the conservative estimate will be 4 distinct tigers.
 How will you find this conservative estimate for any given list of pairs from experts.
+16. Suppose there are n thermal power plants and m coal mines in the country.
+The coal is transported to power plants via the train network.
+Each segment (edge) of the train network has a certain transport capacity per day.
+Each coal mine has a maximum limit on the amount of coal that can be produced in one day.
+Each thermal power plant has a certain demand for coal per day.
+Given all this, we want to decide the coal transportation plan.
+That is, from which coal mine, how much coal should be sent to which power plant, using which rail route, so that we meet all the demands.